-Denise is a Fellow at the American Economic Liberties Project.
+Denise is a Senior Fellow at the American Economic Liberties Project and Co-Lead of the Access to Markets Initiative.
 She is an author, advisor, and a recognized leader in new economic thinking.

 Denise is co-author of The Myth of Capitalism: Monopolies and the Death of Competition — named one of the Financial Times’ Best Books of 2018 and endorsed by two Nobel Prize winners.
 The book explores corporate industrial concentration and its effects on workers, consumers, economic dynamism, and inequality.
 Her writing has been featured in publications like the Financial Times, Quartz, The Globe and Mail, and The Washington Post.
 She has presented to over 50,000 people globally at venues including: The Oxford Union, a Canadian Parliamentary Standing Committee, Bloomberg Beta, The Hong Kong Foreign Correspondents’ Club, and The Goethe Institute.